 Your frame will also determine whether you can run a stealth post or externally routed post, the former making a path inside the frame to run the cable or hydraulic hose.
 If your bike is a bit older, you'll likely have to run an external routed or seat operated post.

 Stem length has a big effect bike handling and rider position.
 For mountain biking, a shorter stem is generally better, by reducing the stem length which speeds up and sharpens handling.
 Alternatively, if you are finding that the front wheel is lifting on climbs, a longer stem can be fitted to help move with forwards over the front wheel.

 Stem rise can be used in a similar way.
-Using a stem with rise allows handlebars to be lifted to help move weight back for better control on steep terrain while flipping the stem so that it has negative ride will make the position more aggressive and improve climbing.
+Using a stem with rise allows handlebars to be lifted to help move weight back for better control on steep terrain while flipping the stem so that it has a negative rise will make the position more aggressive and improve climbing.

 Stems not only come in a wide selection of lengths and rises but also different clamp standards that correspond with your handlebars.
 The defaults are the old standard size (25.4mm), oversize (31.8mm) and the stiffest 35mm.
 Fork steerer size must also be considered and will likely either be 1 1/8in or 1.5in.

 Syntace somehow manages to combine a lightweight alloy construction without sacrificing strength and stiffness.
 Available in 50mm, 60mm and 75mm options, they will likely appeal to downcountry/XC riders rather than more radical trail and enduro, Syntace has the MegaForce for that sort of riding.
 It even comes with Syntace Titanium screws as standard to help keep weight to the absolute minimum.

 Check out our full review to see why we awarded the Syntace LiteForce stem five stars.